What A Resume Should Look Like

 Pictures and icons can represent concepts or categories on your resume, such as your contact information, skills, education, or achievements, as well as breaking up larger chunks of text.
 But, be careful as they will take up space, and may end up being distracting if overused.
 And when you’re focusing on what your resume should look like, this can be a big deal.

 Relevance: Make sure that you align icons with job, role, and content with visuals that highlight keywords, skills, and qualifications.
-For instance, a data analyst might can use images related to numbers, analysis, programming languages, as well as charts, graphs, and data visualization.
+For instance, a data analyst might use images related to numbers, analysis, and programming languages, as well as charts, graphs, and data visualization.

-Consistency: Keep it all uniform in terms of image style, size, and color, with pictures that share design theme (flat, outline, 3D) coherent with the resume’s overall appearance.
+Consistency: Keep it all uniform in terms of image style, size, and color, with pictures that share a design theme (flat, outline, 3D) coherent with the resume’s overall appearance.
 If needed, adjust picture sizes and colors to match text and background.

-Professionalism: This should go without saying, but make sure to use professional visuals and avoid ones that are too cartoonish, childish, offensive or informal.
+Professionalism: This should go without saying, but make sure to use professional visuals and avoid ones that are too cartoonish, childish, offensive, or informal.
 Also, try to steer clear of overly intricate or distracting options.

 Spacing and formatting

-Knowing how a resume should look includes making it as easy as possible to read and scan, with attention given to spacing and formatting of text, headings, and wider sections.
+Knowing how a resume should look includes making it as easy as possible to read and scan, with attention given to the spacing and formatting of text, headings, and wider sections.

 Spacing: Use single line spacing and gaps between sections.